 In 1835, two years after the death of her husband John Winslow Whitman, Sarah Helen Whitman sat for Cephas Giovanni Thompson to render this likeness featuring her pink widow’s bonnet.

-When Edgar Allan Poe was courting Whitman at her home, he would glare at this painting for hours as it hung in her parlor, and he remarked that she had a striking resemblance to his boyhood love, a mother of his schoolmate and his original “Helen,” Mrs. Jane Stanard.
-Although we don’t have a proper image of Mrs. Stanard, the uncanny resemblance of Sarah Helen Whitman to Jane Stanard’s son Robert leads us to believe Whitman and Stanard must have had some similarities in characteristics.
+When Edgar Allan Poe was courting Whitman at her home, he glared at this painting for hours as it hung in her parlor, and he remarked that she had a striking resemblance to his boyhood love, a mother of his schoolmate and his original “Helen,” Mrs. Jane Stanard.
+Although we don’t have a proper image of Mrs. Stanard, the uncanny resemblance of Sarah Helen Whitman to Jane Stanard’s son Robert leads us to believe Sarah Helen Whitman and Jane Stanard must have had some similarities in features.

 When Sarah Helen Whitman died in 1878, she willed this painting to Brown University but her executors mistakenly gave it to The Providence Athenaeum.
 The painting meant for the Athenaeum that was given to Brown University was a copy rendered from this one by John Nelson Arnold in 1869, and is currently on display at the John Hay Library.